The Main Characteristics of Toxic Love

 It’s understandable not to see or think about your friends as much as you used to in the first few months of a relationship.
 The new experience attracts you, and you want to be with the person who has captivated you and get to know them as well as you can.

-But if this is still happening after a year, or maybe even two or three, you’re in a trickier situation.
-This is also one of the harder characteristics of toxic love to spot, because it’s more about your friends than your actual relationship.
+But if this is still happening after a year, or maybe even two or three, you’re in a more delicate situation.

 Be careful, because when your relationship ends you’ll want to have support from your friends.
 But they may no longer be there to support you.